SrijanSriv/srish/README.md

 ---

-For now, the shell doesnt implement `cd` or checks whether a certain binary is actully present in the prespecified path.
+For now, the shell doesnt implement `cd`.
+I would advice not to add this shell to your bin since, apparently, `access()` is not really that secure.